 A sinus lift surgery may be required if your sinuses press against the upper row of your teeth or your teeth hang too low.
 When you need or want to get implants to replace your missing teeth, you need a proper base on which to fit them.
 You may need additional bone grafted to improve the depth of the base for tooth implants as well.
 A sinus lift procedure can solve many of the implant issues you may be facing or will face.
 Talk to your family dentist about sinus lift problems; the benefits of a sinus lift far outweigh the risks, which are negligible.

-Make your appointment today at Broadway Family Dental and meet a dentist Brooklyn Dr. Dekhtyar.
+Make your appointment today at the dentistry center in Brooklyn, NY, and meet Dr. Dekhtyar.
 We use only the highest quality dental components available on the market today including the best quality medical grade titanium or titanium alloy for dental implants.

 Dental implants have quickly become a new standard in tooth replacement care.
 While most implant replacements need little prep work, those who want to replace molars along the sides of the upper jaw sometimes need some foundational improvements.
 Additional bone may be required to make an ideal implant attachment.